 If you have a K3/100, skip this step.
-If you have a K3/10 with the blank rear panel, replace it as follows:
+If you have a K3/10 with the blank rear panel with the ANT 3 hole, reuse it.
+If it does not have the hole, a replacement was provided.

-- \ Install the TMP cable with a BNC connector at one end on the blank panel.
+- Install the TMP cable with a BNC connector at one end on the blank panel.
 Remove the nut and lock washer (if on the BNC) and thread the cable through the ANT3 hole in the panel from the side with the ANT3 legend, then replace the lock washer and nut.
 Tighten the nut to hold the BNC securely. - Install the blank panel on the K3 oriented so the ANT3 connector is on the left end near the SO-239 ANT1 and (if installed) ANT2 connectors.
 Route the TMP end of the cable over near the KIO3 board.
 It will be connected to the K144XV module later.